fenago/data-analysis-scala/Lab7/README.md

-Chapter 7: Traditional Machine Learning for Data Analysis
+Lab 7: Traditional Machine Learning for Data Analysis
 =========================================================
 To build and run unit tests using SBT: